github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

 Call graph
 ----------

-Snapshots databases generated from Java code bases include precomputed information about the program's call graph, that is, which methods or constructors a given call may dispatch to at runtime.
+CodeQL databases generated from Java code bases include precomputed information about the program's call graph, that is, which methods or constructors a given call may dispatch to at runtime.

 The class ``Callable``, introduced above, includes both methods and constructors.
 Call expressions are abstracted using class ``Call``, which includes method calls, ``new`` expressions, and explicit constructor calls using ``this`` or ``super``.